asgeir-s/entrepenator/README.md

 ## Problems
 - what if someone steals someone else's idea?
 - what if someone steals the product and publish it themselves?

+The work can be done on git anywhere (Github/ local git / local file, etc).

+When anybody wants to release a new version:
+- the code is added to IPFS
+- the contract receives the IPFS hash, the list of contributors (git short log -s -n and there address)
+- token holders (contributors and optional backers and idea haver) votes on whether to accept the new version
+- if it is accepted it's automatically deployment with included deployment script to a provider via a plugin (that has to pay back ethereum when the app makes money)

+- on every new release all contributors have to have the same amount of commits or more.

+- payment for services can be accepted in etc or ect via merchant tools for instance exchange to ethereum